Pelosi accuses U.S. Attorney General of going 'rogue' in Ukraine case

 Democrats say Barr should recuse himself from matters related to the whistleblower complaint prompted by a July 25 call between Trump and Ukrainian President Volodymyr Zelenskiy.

 According to a summary of the call released by the White House, Trump asked Zelenskiy to work with Barr and his personal lawyer Rudolph Giuliani to investigate former Vice President Joe Biden and his son Hunter.
-Hunter Biden served on the board of a Ukrainian gas company when Biden was in office.
+Hunter Biden served on the board of a Ukrainian gas company called Burisma when Biden was in office.

 Biden is a leading candidate in the Democratic race to challenge Trump in the November 2020 presidential election.

-Trump denies he pressured Zelenskiy to do anything improper and accuses Democrats of launching politically motivated investigation.
+Trump denies he pressured Zelenskiy to do anything improper and accuses Democrats of launching a politically motivated investigation.
+An administration official said lawyers for the National Security Council had “directed that the classified document be handled appropriately.”

 The Justice Department said this week that Trump never asked Barr to contact Ukraine and that Barr has not communicated with Ukraine about a possible investigation or any other subject.
 The department said Barr will not recuse himself from Ukraine-related investigations.